sahanac2004/Choco_House/README.md

 # Testing the Application
 To validate the application, you can follow these steps:

-  1. Add Seasonal Flavors:

-  Navigate to /flavors/add/ to add a new flavor.
-  Ensure that the flavor appears in the /flavors/ list after adding.

-  2. Update Seasonal Flavors:

-  Click on the update link next to a flavor in the /flavors/ list.
-  Change the flavor details and save.
-  Verify the changes are reflected in the list.

-  3.Delete Seasonal Flavors:

-  Click on the delete link next to a flavor in the /flavors/ list.
-  Confirm the deletion and ensure the flavor is no longer listed.

-  4.Manage Ingredient Inventory:

-  Navigate to /inventory/add/ to add an ingredient.
-  Check the inventory list at /inventory/ to ensure it has been added.

-  5.Add Flavor Suggestions:

-  Go to /suggestions/add/ to submit a flavor suggestion.
-  Ensure the suggestion appears in the /suggestions/ list.

-  6.Handle Edge Cases:

-  Try adding a suggestion without selecting a flavor or entering a new flavor name to validate error handling.
-  Attempt to delete a flavor or inventory item that does not exist to ensure proper error handling.
+**Features**
+This Chocolate House Application provides a variety of features to manage seasonal flavors, ingredient inventory, and customer flavor suggestions.
+Below are the details for each section accessible from the homepage:

+**1. Flavor Management**
+- Add Flavor: Allows users to add a new flavor by specifying its name and seasonal category.
+Options include "Spring," "Summer," "Autumn," "Winter," and "No season."

+  -- URL: /flavors/add/
+  -- Form Fields:
+       -- Flavor Name: Text input for the name of the flavor.
+       -- Select Seasonal Category: Dropdown to choose the seasonal category.
+- View Flavors: Displays a list of all seasonal flavors with options to update or delete each flavor entry.

+  -- URL: /flavors/
+  -- Table Columns:
+       --  Flavor: Displays the flavor name.
+       --  Seasonal: Shows the seasonal category of each flavor.
+       --  Actions: Links to "Edit" and "Delete" each flavor.
+- Update Flavor: Provides a form to edit a flavor's name and seasonal category.

+  -- URL: /flavors/update/<id>/
+  -- Form Fields:
+       -- Flavor Name: Prefilled with the current flavor name.
+       -- Select Seasonal Category: Dropdown to update the seasonal category.
+**2. Ingredient Inventory Management**
+- Add Inventory: Allows users to add new ingredients to the inventory, including the ingredient name and quantity.

+   -- URL: /inventory/add/
+   -- Form Fields:
+       --  Ingredient: Text input for the name of the ingredient.
+       --  Quantity: Numeric input for the quantity available.
+- View Inventory: Lists all ingredients with their quantities and provides options to update or delete each item.

+  -- URL: /inventory/
+  -- Table Columns:
+       --  Ingredient: The name of each ingredient.
+       --  Quantity: The current quantity in stock.
+       --  Actions: Links to "Edit" and "Delete" each inventory item.
+- Update Inventory Item: Allows users to edit the ingredient name and quantity.

+  --  URL: /inventory/update/<id>/
+  --  Form Fields:
+        -- Ingredient: Prefilled with the ingredient's name.
+        -- Quantity: Prefilled with the current quantity.
+**3. Customer Flavor Suggestions**
+- Add Suggestion: Enables customers to submit flavor suggestions, either by selecting an existing flavor or suggesting a new flavor.
+Users can also specify any allergy concerns associated with the suggestion.

+  --  URL: /suggestions/add/
+  --  Form Fields:
+        --  Flavor: Dropdown to select an existing flavor or add a new flavor.
+        --  New Flavor Name: Text input for entering a new flavor name (only visible if "Suggest New Flavor" is selected).
+        --  Allergies: Text area to describe any allergy concerns.
+- View Suggestions: Lists all customer flavor suggestions, showing the suggested flavor and any associated allergies.
+Users can delete suggestions from this view.

+  --  URL: /suggestions/
+  --  Table Columns:
+        --  Flavor: The suggested flavor's name.
+        --  Allergies: Allergy information provided by the customer.
+        --  Actions: Link to delete each suggestion.
+Each of these features is accessible from links on the homepage (index.html) under the following options:

+- Add Flavor
+- View Flavors
+- Add Inventory
+- View Inventory
+- Add Suggestion
+- View Suggestions

 # Code Documentation
 The code is structured into views.py, urls.py, and models.py files.
-Each function in views.py is documented with comments explaining its purpose and behavior.
+- views.py: Contains functions for each view in the application, each documented with comments explaining their purpose.
-Models in models.py define the database schema for flavors, inventory, and suggestions.
+- models.py: Defines the database schema, with models for flavors, inventory, and suggestions.

 # Edge Cases Handled
-Flavor suggestions require a selected flavor or a new flavor name.
+- Flavor Suggestions: Users must select an existing flavor or enter a new flavor name when submitting suggestions.
-Updating and deleting operations check for the existence of the object before proceeding.
+- Update/Delete Operations: Checks for the existence of an object before allowing updates or deletions.
-Error messages are displayed when required fields are not filled.
+- Error Handling: Displays error messages if required fields are missing.

 # Acknowledgements
 Django documentation for guidance on building web applications.